buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypePHSensor.md

+# Pset_SensorTypePHSensor

 A device that senses or detects acidity.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.